syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/filtering/filter-menu.md

-## Enable different filter for a column
+## Enable different filter dialog for a column

 You can use both **Menu** and **Excel** filter in a same TreeGrid.
 To do so, set the type as **Menu** or **Excel** using [`filter`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGridColumn~Filter.html) property of [`e-treegrid-column`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.TreeGrid.TreeGridColumn.html) tag helper.